How to find the holonomy algebra of a Lorentzian manifold: Introduction

 \section{Introduction}

+Riemannian manifolds with special holonomy play an important role in theoretical physics, in particular, in string theory compactifications, supergravity and M-theory, see \cite{Cecotti,CGLP,Gubser,Gu-Sp} and references therein.
+Very important are explicit constructions of complete or compact Riemannian manifolds with special holonomy, since they give ansatzs to physical theories.
+The main reason is that these manifolds are Ricci-flat and admit parallel spinors.

-The classification of connected holonomy groups (equivalently, of holonomy algebras) of Riemannian manifolds is a classical result that has many applications both in geometry and theoretical physics, see \cite{Besse,Cecotti,Gubser,Joyce07} and references therein.
-In particular, it gives rise to different special geometries, e.g. K\"ahlerian manifolds or ${\rm Spin}(7)$-manifolds.
-To find the holonomy algebra of an indecomposable Riemannian manifolds, one may use the fact that Riemannian manifolds with different holonomy algebras have different geometric properties, in particular, they admit different parallel forms, see \cite{Besse} and Section \ref{secRiemhol} below.
+To find the holonomy algebra of an indecomposable Riemannian manifolds, one may use the fact that Riemannian manifolds with different holonomy algebras have different geometric properties, in particular, they admit different parallel forms, see \cite{Besse,Joyce07} and Section \ref{secRiemhol} below.
 Another approach using the curvature tensor can be found in \cite{McIn}.

-By the de~Rham decomposition Theorem, any Riemannian manifold $(M,g)$ can be at least locally decomposed into a product of a flat Riemannian manifolds and of Riemannian manifolds with irreducible holonomy groups.
-This decomposition is trivial, i.e. $(M,g)$ is the only manifold in the product, if and only if the holonomy group of $(M,g)$ is irreducible.
-In Section \ref{secdeR} we give an algorithm how to find the de~Rham decomposition of a Riemannian manifold, then at the end of Section \ref{secRiemhol} we explain how one can find the holonomy algebra of an arbitrary Riemannian manifold.
+In Section \ref{secdeR} we explain how to find the holonomy algebra of an arbitrary Riemannian manifold using our algorithm for the de~Rham decomposition from \cite{Gal14}.

-The main object of this paper are holonomy algebras of Lorentzian manifolds.
-The Wu decomposition Theorem is the analog of the de~Rham Theorem for pseudo-Riemannian manifolds.
-We provide an algorithm how to obtain it for a Lorentzian manifold in Section \ref{secWu}.
-After that we assume that the Lorentzian manifold $(M,g)$ under the consideration is locally indecomposable, then its holonomy algebra is weakly irreducible, and it does not must be irreducible.
-The only irreducible holonomy algebra is $\so(1,n+1)$, ${\rm dim} M=n+2\geq 2$.
-Other holonomy algebras are contained in the similitude algebra $\simil(n)=(\Real\oplus\so(n))\zr\Real^n$, and this is the most interesting case.
-These holonomy algebras are classified recently in \cite{BB-I,Leistner,Galmetr,ESI}.
+Holonomy algebras of 4-dimensional Lorentzian manifolds and their relation to General Relativity were studied e.g. in \cite{KG1,H-L,JJ}.
+The classification of the holonomy algebras of Lorentzian manifolds of arbitrary dimension was achieved in \cite{BB-I,Leistner,Galmetr}.
+This classification is quite different from the one in the Riemannian case.
+The only irreducible holonomy algebra is $\so(1,n+1)$, ${\rm dim} M=n+2\geq 3$.
+Other holonomy algebras of locally indecomposable manifolds are contained in the similitude Lie algebra $\simil(n)=(\Real\oplus\so(n))\zr\Real^n$, and this is the most interesting case.

-Lorentzian manifolds with special holonomy algebras are discussed e.g. in \cite {B-M,Bazajkin,Boubel,GL10,Krantz,Larz,Leistner1}.
-Holonomy algebras of 4-dimensional Lorentzian manifolds and their relation to General Relativity are studied e.g. in \cite{H-L}.
-Recently an attention to the holonomy algebras of Lorentzian manifolds of arbitrary dimension is paid in \cite{BCH1,Cecotti,G-P,FF00}.

-It is natural to ask the question: {\it How to find the holonomy algebra of a Lorentzian manifold?} In the paper we give a complete answer to this question.